 But we treated that network as a fixed object.
 Real settlement systems aren't fixed.
 Channels are added, split, merged.
 Parties join and leave.
 The interesting question isn't "what are the properties of this network?" — it's "how do properties compose when we build networks from parts?"

-That question has a precise answer in the language of open Petri nets.
+That question has a precise answer in the language of open Petri nets — provided we are careful about which of two boundaries we are talking about.

 An open Petri net is a net with designated boundary places — exposed interfaces along which subnets compose.
 Each payment channel is an open subnet: